top of page

 Sam Allen

-Sam Allen began his investment career after receiving an undergraduate degree from Vanderbilt University, serving in the U.S. Army Counter-Intelligence Corp and graduating with a MBA from Harvard Business School.
+Sam Allen began his investment career after receiving an undergraduate degree from Vanderbilt University, serving in the U.S. Army Counter-Intelligence Corp and graduating with an MBA from the Harvard Business School.

 Working for several investment management firms led Allen to co-found Allen & Associates, which was subsequently acquired by United Asset Management, a publicly traded company.

-In 1990 he co-founded GLOBALT, Inc., an investment management company focusing on U.S. companies with significant global operations.
-GLOBALT was acquired by Synovus Financial Corporation in 2002.
+In 1990, he co-founded GLOBALT, Inc., an investment management company focusing on U.S. companies with significant global operations.

 Enid Draluck